Academics

 AP Academy

-Students earning an “A” in an Advanced Placement or Dual Enrollment Course receive a weighted GPA of 5.0.
+Students who earn an “A” in an AP or Dual Enrollment course receive a weighted GPA of 5.0.

 Eligibility Criteria

-• IQ of 120 or more as determined by official testing
+• An IQ of 120 or higher, as determined by official testing

-• Achievement scores at or above the 90th in all core academic areas
+• Achievement scores at or above the 90th percentile in all core academic subjects

 • Completion of Algebra I by the end of 8th grade

-• Yearly or semester grades of 3.5 or higher in core academic courses
+• A minimum GPA of 3.5 (yearly or by semester) in core academic courses

-• Teacher recommendations by three core academic teachers (English, Math, Science or Social Studies)
+• Strong recommendations from three core academic teachers (English, Math, Science, or Social Studies)

-• Personal qualities of leadership potential, spirituality and good character (evidenced in teacher recommendations and discipline record)
+• Demonstrated personal qualities such as leadership potential, spiritual maturity, and good character (as reflected in teacher recommendations and the student’s discipline record)

 Honors Program